 If your luggage gets lost or delayed, your airline or insurance company could reimburse you for buying the necessary clothes.
 However, for larger passengers, it might be difficult to find an adequate clothing size at the destination.
 That’s why you should try to travel with a carry-on, or at least always have some clothes of your size easily accessible.

 13. Make a sandwich for the trip.

-You want to avoid the situation of taking a meal on the plane only to find out that your body is obstructing the opening of the tray table.
-Bring your own sandwiches and snacks instead, and eat them at your leisure.
+You want to avoid the situation of ordering a meal on the plane only to find out that you are too fat for an airplane tray table.
+To avoid the situation where your body obstructs the opening of the tray table, bring your own sandwiches and snacks instead, and eat them at your leisure.

 14. Stretch periodically.

 Just because you think you might cause inconvenience for others, that doesn’t mean you should ignore your need for moving.
 It is good to get up from your seat every two hours, stretch your legs, rotate your ankles, flex your toes, and have a walk.
-That’s the best way to avoid the risk of deep vein thrombosis, serious jeopardy for obese flyers.
+That’s the best way to avoid the risk of deep vein thrombosis, a serious jeopardy for obese airline passengers.

 15. Pay a guest visit to the first class.

 Put on your best puppy eyes and politely ask the flight attendant if it would be possible to use the bathroom in the first class.
 That one is typically more spacious than those squeezed in the coach section, and with a steward full of understanding, you might unexpectedly upgrade your toilet visit experience.

 If one is overweight, it doesn’t mean he or she should settle for a sedentary lifestyle.
 People of size also want to travel, but the travel industry is rarely designed to accommodate them.